 By Džangir Kolar from Dr Jam Travels

 You will need tickets as visitors to the center.
 Visiting viewing platforms and accessing the museum will cost you USD 20, and a ticket to the IMAX Theater will cost you $15.
 But the best option would be a combined ticket for both, available for $30.
-You can also take a tour to the Canal and the City.
+You can also take a tour of the Canal and the City.

 The Panama Canal Railway